petchells/nrtm4tools/README.md

 ### Build targets

-    make clean buildgo # creates a binary at ./cmd/nrtmclient/nrtmclient make clean testgo # uses a db to when testing.
-See above for PostgreSQL setup
+Creates a binary at `./cmd/nrtmclient/nrtmclient`.
+The `testgo` target uses a db to do integration testing.
+See above for PostgreSQL setup.

+    task cleanbinaries buildgo testgo

 The `run.sh` command should now be usable.
 See Usage above.

 For development:

 [This script](./scripts/pgdumpdata.sh) uses `pg_dump` to do a data-only dump of the database.
-It excludes the schema version from the dump and encodes it in the output file name.
-When restoring dumps, ensure the target schema matches the data dump version.

 Example usage:

-    ./scripts/pgdumpdata.sh "-h localhost -U nrtm4" nrtm4dbhost
+    ./scripts/pgdumpdata.sh "-h localhost -U nrtm4" localhost

 The result is a gzipped dump file which can be restored by piping the output to a `psql` command in the usual way.

-Other targets
+NOTE: When restoring dumps, ensure the target schema version matches the data dump version.
+You can see the schema version in the file name, for example:
+`localhost-nrtm4data_v3_2025-01-15T22-26-51.dmp.sql.gz` is at `v3`, between the underscores.
+To see the current database schema version, this might work:

+    psql -h localhost -U nrtm4 -c 'select version from schema_version limit 1;'

+_Other targets_

-    make emptydb  # wipes the table schema, including any data, ofc make rewinddb  # schema is set back one version make emptydb migratetest  # resets the test db make list # fill your boots
+    task emptydb  # wipes the table schema, including any data, ofc task rewinddb  # schema is set back one version task emptydb migratetest  # resets the test db task --list-all # fill your boots

-This builds the frontend as well, though I wouldn't bother until it can do cool stuff.

-    make clean test
+These targets also build a web client.

-    make clean build
+    task clean build test
+    task buildweb testweb

+To use a web browser instead of a CLI, start `nrtm4serve`, then use the command below to start a web server on localhost.
+Open a browser at the link which appears in the terminal and select 'Sources' from the menu.

+    task webdev

 # Tips